Daniel-Mietchen/2016-aesir/primary.rst

 Impacts and ecosystem
 ---------------------

+First and foremost, we believe we can enable an ecosystem of annotation algorithms, some general (e.g. linguistic analysis of document structure) and some field-specific (e.g. automated extraction and annotation of drug-drug interactions across document collections).

-First and foremost, we envision this as providing entree to the "dark literature" via annotations.
-Annotations are exempt from publisher's usage restrictions, which means that anyone with access to a document can submit it to an annotation server, layer annotations upon the document, and publicize these annotations. (@CTB maybe move this second.)
+Second, we envision this as providing entree to the "dark literature" via annotations.
+Annotations are exempt from publisher's usage restrictions, which means that anyone with access to a document can submit it to an annotation server, layer annotations upon the document, and publicize these annotations.

-Second, we believe we can enable an ecosystem of annotation algorithms, some general (e.g. linguistic analysis of document structure) and some field-specific (e.g. automated extraction and annotation of drug-drug interactions across document collections).
-(@CTB maybe move this first.)

 Third, by integrating human feedback and meta-annotation of these primary annotations, we can help provide algorithm authors with